Run MATLAB Functions on Multiple GPUs

 If you need greater control over your calculations, you can use more advanced parallel functionality.
 For example, you can use a

-If you want to generate a reproducible set of random numbers, then you can control the random number generation on the worker GPU.
-For more information, see Control Random Number Streams.
+If you want to generate a reproducible set of random numbers, you can control the random number generation on the GPU of a worker.
+For more information, see Random Number Streams on a GPU.

 You can use